jupyter-book/thebe/apps/docs-core/index.md

 The purpose of `thebe-core` is to isolate and expand the core functionality in `thebe` so that it could be used in different ways in a wider range of web contexts, from simple html pages through to web applications using frameworks like `React` or `Next.js`, whilst still being used internally in `thebe` providing a **like-for-like** behaviour there.

-Refactoring the `thebe` like this, allows interesting enhancements to be made including connecting to a `juptyerlite` kernel and providing a simplified runtime interfave for interacting with Jupyter servers and sessions.
+Refactoring the `thebe` like this, allows interesting enhancements to be made including connecting to a `juptyerlite` kernel and providing a simplified runtime interface for interacting with Jupyter servers and sessions.

 ## Packages